 [nom. correct.
-BOGOYAVLENSKAYA, 1969b, p.
+BOGOYAVLENSKAYA, 1969, p.
 16, pro order Labechioidea KUHN, 1927, p.
 547] [=Lophiostromatida NESTOR, 1978, p.
 18; =Lophiostromatida STEARN, 1980, p.
-888; =Protolabechiida BOGOYAVLENSKAYA, 2001a, p.
-46, parim; =Cystostromatida BOGOYAVLENSKAYA in BOGOYAVLENSKAYA KYAK & YELKIN, 2011, p.
-18; =Aulaceratida BOGOYAVLENSKAYA in BOGOYAVLENSKAYA ENSKAYA & YELKIN, 2011, p.
+888; =Protolabechiida BOGOYAVLENSKAYA, 2001, p.
+46, partim; =Cystostromatida BOGOYAVLENSKAYA in BOGOYAVLENSKAYA & YELKIN, 2011, p.
+18; =Aulaceratida BOGOYAVLENSKAYA in BOGOYAVLENSKAYA & YELKIN, 2011, p.
 19; =Stromatoceriidae BOGOYAVLENSKAYA in BOGOYAVLENSKAYA & YELKIN, 2011, p.
 19; =Tuvaechiida BOGOYAVLENSKAYA in BOGOYAVLENSKAYA & YELKIN, 2011, p.
 19]

-Stromatoporoids with cysts usually defined by long, low to upwardly convex, blisterlike plates, and intersected by continuous, upwardly inflected pillars with rounded, irregular or flanged cross sections, and/or denticles confined to tops of cyst plates; in a few latilaminate forms, skeletal layers become much thickened; mamelons and mamelon columns may occur; astrorhizae rarely well developed; microstructure usually compact and imperforate.
+Stromatoporoids with cysts usually defined by long-low to upwardly convex, blisterlike plates, and intersected by continuous, upwardly inflected pillars with rounded, irregular or flanged cross sections, and/or denticles confined to tops of cyst plates; in a few latilaminate forms, skeletal layers become much thickened; mamelons and mamelon columns may occur; astrorhizae rarely well developed; microstructure usually compact and imperforate.
 [The ordinal conception of the Labechiida was drastically restricted by BOGOYAVLENSKAYA (in BOGOYAVLENSKAYA & YELKIN, 2011, p.
 19), in her major revision of the classification of Paleozoic and Mesozoic stromatoporoids, to just one family: the Labechiidae.
 This radical change in the scope and importance of the order greatly limits its usefulness as a major group.
-It fragments what had previously been regarded an almost natural grouping of taxa and is difficult to justify.
-The proposal should be abandoned in favor of the subdivisions used, more or less continuously, since the 1980s (see Classification of the Paleozoic Stromatoporoidea, p.
-699-705).
-These earlier schemes included first the recognition of five labechiid families by BOGOYAVLENSKAYA (1984), then four family subdivisions were employed by NESTOR (1994), and more recently, six family subdivisons by WEBBY (in STEARN & others, 1999).
-Here, with a little additional fine tuning, this older, more traditional approach is followed, with the subdivion of the order into seven separate families (see also discussion on p.
+The justification for this change is not entirely clear, and so the proposal should be abandoned, given the extent to which it will fragment what had previously been an almost natural grouping, retained with only small changes more or less continuously since the 1980s (STEARN, 2010).
+Earlier, five families were recognized by BOGOYAVLENSKAYA (1984), four subdivisions by NESTOR (1994), and six families by WEBBY (in STEARN & others, 1999).
+Consequently, BOGOYAVLENSKAYA's proposal is rejected herein in favor of the more traditional approach of the order as being comprised of seven families (see also discussion in WEBBY, 2012b, p.
+8)].

-582)].
-Middle Ordovician (Darriwilian)- Upper Devonian, ?Triassic.
+Middle Ordovician (Darriwilian)-Silurian (Aeronian), ?Triassic.

-INTRODUCTION TO ORDER LABECHIIDA GENERAL RELATIONSHIPS
+INTRODUCTION TO ORDER LABECHIIDA

+GENERAL RELATIONSHIPS

-The order Labechiida is regarded as having sufficiently common morphological features to warrant assignment within the class Stromatoporoidea (WEBBY, 1979a, 1993), rather than being separated from so-called more advanced stromatoporoid orders because of their characteristic cyst plates and limited preservation of astrorhizae (HEINRICH, 1914b; KÜHN, 1927, 1939b; TRIPP, 1929).
-STEARN (1982a) also favored the view that the stromatoporoids were essentially a unified, homogeneous group because a good level of morphological continuity existed between labechiids and other Paleozoic stromatoporoids.
+The order Labechiida is regarded as having sufficiently common morphological features to warrant assignment within the class Stromatoporoidea (WEBBY, 1979a, 1993), rather than being separated from so-called more advanced stromatoporoid orders because of their characteristic cyst plates and limited preservation of astrorhizae (HEINRICH, 1914; KÜHN, 1927, 1939b; TRIPP, 1929).
+STEARN (1982) also favored the view that the stromatoporoids were essentially a unified, homogeneous group because a good level of morphological continuity existed between labechilds and other Paleozoic stromatoporoids.
 However, opinions remain divided about the role and/or significance that particular ancestral labechiid genera played in the derivation of new stromatoporoid groups like the Clathrodictyida and Actinostromatida (WEBBY, 1993, 1994).
 Also, there appears to be little evidence that close links existed between Ordovician-Devonian stromatoporoids and a number of examples of early Cambrian stromatoporoid-like structures.
-Fuller discussions of these matters are presented elsewhere (see p.
-575-592).
+Fuller discussions of these matters are presented elsewhere (see WEBBY, 2012b, p.
+1 - 8).

-A separation of the Labechiida into two very unequally sized orders, the Labechiida and Lophiostromatida, was adopted for a time (NESTOR, 1978; STEARN, 1980), but not all workers accepted this subdivision, given the very small size of the latter group (based largely on the type species Lophiostroma schmidtii).
+A separation of the Labechiida into two very unequally sized orders, the Labechiida and Lophiostromatida, was adopted for a time (NESTOR, 1978; STEARN, 1980), but not all workers accepted this subdivision, given the very small size of the latter group (based largely on the type species Lophiostroma

+© 2012, The University of Kansas, Paleontological Institute, ISSN 2153-4012 Webby, B. D. 2012.
+Part E, Revised, Volume 4, Chapter 16B: Labechiida.
+Treatise Online 41:1-51, 29 fig. schmidtii).
 A relatively large morphological gap appears to separate the two groups, but it is preferable here to maintain the separation of the two groups only up to the family level.
 Further studies of the lophiostromatids are needed to resolve their taxonomic relationships.